JohnTerragnoli/ECE281_Lab4/README.md

 ```VHDL
 elsif (rising_edge(clock)) then
 ```
 The reasons for doing this were discussed in Computer Exercise 4.

+Those were all of the changes made to the data path.

 ##Datapath Test and Debug